 m/s, corresponding to a throughput of approximately 50,000 cells per second.

 2013-08-15 -- Wiley

 Congratulations to Peter DeVore and David Borlaug whose work was selected for the rear cover of

 Physica Status Solidi Rapid Research Letters!
 Modulation instability is a universal nonlinear process

 wherein a weak perturbation grows on an otherwise quiet background.
 Inspired by recent work on

-stimulate it with the weak sidebands of an electrooptically modulated carrier.
-In this process, the
+it with the weak sidebands of an electrooptically modulated carrier.
+In this process, the sidebands are

 |2013-08-13 -- Interactive Steam Calculator Goes Live

 Serial time-encoded amplified imaging/microscopy (STEAM) is a fast real-time optical imaging